mianbreton/pysco/README.md

 ### Prerequisites

-<u>In principle, all dependencies are installed when using _pip install_. </u>
+In principle, you can directly jump to the [Installation](#installation) section as all the dependencies will be automatically installed.

-If you prefer to install each of them by hand, then you will need the following dependencies (the _conda_ installation is shown, but the same result can be achieved with _pip_).
+If you prefer to install each of them by hand, then you will need the following libraries (the _conda_ installation is shown, but the same result can be achieved with _pip_).

 - Numba